Legal Checklist When Buying a Rental Property

 In the case of a lien, these can stop a deal in its tracks.
 Easements and covenants can also be painful if they’re unexpected.

 As an additional layer of protection, you should also get title insurance.
 Title insurance protects you in the case that a lien or some other encumbrance goes undetected.
 To protect their financial investment, your lender will likely require this, but regardless, it’s a relatively inexpensive assurance at a typical rate of around $1,000.
 You may think you can get away without it, but skipping title insurance is a risky move that could return to haunt you if there’s a lien left undiscovered.

-Receipts of Property Taxes:
+Receipts of Property Taxes

 You’ll learn that most of the checklist is just verifying the information you have regarding the property.
 Now that you have the title sorted, it’s time to confirm all necessary taxes have been paid.
 Request receipts confirming payment of taxes on the property from the seller.
 If they cannot provide them, you’ll want to reach out to the local government tax office to confirm.
 An unpaid tax bill can be a very unwelcome surprise.